 Dolphins will blow the water out when 5-10mm close to the surface before breathing in the air once they breach the surface.
-The complex arrangement of nerve endings picks up the changes in pressure of the water allowing them to know when they are near to the surface.
+The complex arrangement of nerve endings picks up the changes in pressure of the water, allowing them to know when they are near the surface.

 The hearing of a cetacean has adapted from hearing in the air to hearing in water and air.
-As water is denser than air, sound moves about five times as fast in water as it does in air.
-The difference in density between the water and air makes it more difficult for sound waves to pass between the two.
+As water is denser than air, sound moves about five times faster in water than in air.
+The difference in density between the water and atmosphere makes it more difficult for sound waves to pass.

-Between air and water, there is an acoustic impedance mismatch, which is why an air-filled ear is not good underwater.
+There is an acoustic impedance mismatch between air and water, so an air-filled ear is not good underwater.

-Cetaceans do not have external ears and this is due to the streamlined shape and their need for laminar flow through the water.
+Cetaceans do not have external ears due to their streamlined shape and need for laminar flow through the water.

-Although the ears are not external they do have ears.
-They can be seen as a small hole behind the eyes.
-Some species have extremely small ear holes just a couple of millimeters wide.
+Although the ears are not external, they do have ears.
+They can be seen as small holes behind the eyes.
+Some species have tiny ear holes just a couple of millimeters wide.

 The other type of whales, toothed whales, do not have the same wax build-up.
-Some scientists believe that dolphins can hear in the air which means that the ear channel is filled with air when above the surface of the water.
-The ear channel would then fill up with seawater when below the surface to allow them to hear underwater.
+Some scientists believe that dolphins can hear in the air, which means that the ear channel is filled with air above the water’s surface.
+The ear channel would then fill up with seawater below the surface to allow them to hear underwater.

-Some scientists believe that hearing does not work in the same way as our ears and doesn’t occur through the ear canal.
-Some species of dolphin are believed to have closed ear channels.
+Some scientists believe that hearing does not work the same way as our ears and doesn’t occur through the ear canal.
+Some species of dolphins are considered to have closed ear channels.
 With these species, they believe that sounds are transmitted through bone conduction or tissue conduction.

-Bone conduction works by the bones of the skull or teeth transmitting sounds to the inner ear.
-Tissue conduction allows sound to filter through deposits of fat from the lower jaw to the inner ear.
+Bone conduction works by the bones of the skull or teeth, transmitting sounds to the inner ear.
+Tissue conduction allows sound to filter through fat deposits from the lower jaw to the inner ear.

-In some species of toothed whales, there is a thin bone found in the fatty deposits which scientists believe may help to conduct sound to the inner ear.
+In some toothed whales, a thin bone is found in the fatty deposits, which scientists believe may help conduct sound to the inner ear.

 Taste And Smell

-Taste and smell are less distinguishable underwater than it is on land.
-Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water that is taken into the mouth.
+Taste and smell are less different underwater than it is on land.
+Smell determines the source of chemical substances in the air, whereas taste occurs when chemical substances are dissolved in water and taken into the mouth.

-Whereas tasting can still take place underwater as it needs the chemical substances to be dissolved in water, smell takes place in the air.
+Whereas tasting can still occur underwater as it needs the chemical substances to be dissolved in water, the smell takes place in the air.
 However, marine mammals can still smell underwater.

-Whales, dolphins and other marine mammals can smell both predators and prey and this is done at a distance.
+Whales, dolphins, and other marine mammals can smell both predators and prey, which is done at a distance.
 Taste gives the marine mammals information once the object is close to or in the mouth.

-Many marine mammals use chemoreception (chemical sensing) to find food as water is a good carrier for dissolved materials.
+Many marine mammals use chemoreception (chemical sensing) to find food, as water is a suitable carrier for dissolved materials.

-With their nostrils positioned to allow them to survive, it seems that the number of olfactory receptors decreased.
+With their nostrils positioned to allow them to survive, the number of olfactory receptors decreased.
 Toothed whales have fewer olfactory receptors than baleen whales.

 The blowholes are closed underwater and only open when they breathe in air.
 Baleen whales use their limited smell to find water with plenty of plankton.

-Toothed whales do have taste buds and dolphins can distinguish between bitter, sweet, sour, and salty food.
+Toothed whales have taste buds, and dolphins can distinguish between bitter, sweet, sour, and salty food.

-The sense of taste allows the cetaceans to feed on healthy fish and to keep away from decomposing or dead fish.
-Wild dolphins will not eat dead fish if you try to feed it to them.
+The sense of taste allows the cetaceans to feed on healthy fish and avoid decomposing or dead fish.
+Wild dolphins will not eat dead fish if you try to provide it.

-Cetaceans will use their waste to provide cues to others that they are ready to mate or to help others follow the herd when migrating.
+Cetaceans will use their waste to tell others they are ready to mate or follow the herd when migrating.

 Baleen whales evolved in several ways to stop sharks from attacking them.
-First, they grew to huge sizes and adapted to eating a diet of krill which took them away from the same feeding grounds as sharks.
+First, they grew to huge sizes and adapted to eating a krill diet, taking them away from the same feeding grounds as sharks.

 Dolphins and toothed whales did not adapt in the same ways.
 To survive against their natural predators, toothed whales had to develop another sense to stop being preyed upon by sharks.

 Most toothed whales have developed echolocation.
-This acts as an echo sounder on a ship and provides information to the animal on water depth and profiles of the coastline and seafloor.
+This acts as an echo sounder on a ship and provides information to the animal on the coastline and seafloor’s water depth and profiles.

-Echolocation is a way of emitting clicks which the whale interprets when it returns.
+Echolocation is a way of emitting clicks that the whale interprets when it returns.
 This provides information on what the sounds bounced back from.

-Clicks are sent out from the animal and the interval between the sounds, along with the strength of the clicks sent back provides them with information.
+Clicks are sent out from the animal, and the interval between the sounds and the strength of the clicks sent back provides them with information.

-The interval between clicks sent back provides information on the range of the object, with clicks thought to be able to travel up to 800 meters underwater.
+The interval between clicks sent back provides information on the range of the object, with clicks thought to travel up to 800 meters underwater.

-The first click determines the range of the object, and subsequent clicks can show the toothed whale the bearing of the target.
+The first click determines the range of the object, and subsequent clicks can show the toothed whale the target’s bearing.

 Further clicks are sent out to determine the type of object.
-Higher frequencies are sent when they get closer to give them a more detailed ‘map’ of what the clicks are rebounding from.
+When they get closer, higher frequencies are sent to give them a more detailed ‘map’ of what the clicks are rebounding from.

-Sound waves carry more information back to the whale than their vision can as vision relies on light sources.
+Sound waves carry more information to the whale than vision, as vision relies on light sources.

 Toothed whales and dolphins have fat deposits in their heads and lower jaws.
 These deposits have a different chemical composition from other fat in their bodies.

-The special fat deposits allow the dolphin to echolocate.
-They make a sound from their nasal region which is then transferred through the fat in the melon which focuses the nasal sound into a beam.
+The fat deposits allow the dolphin to echolocate.
+They make a sound from their nasal region, which is then transferred through the melon’s fat, which focuses the nasal sound into a beam.

-The beam of sound is sent into the water and they wait for the echoes to be received.
+The sound beam is sent into the water, and they wait for the echoes to be received.

-As you can see, most marine mammals have the same senses that we use.
-However, some use echolocation as a means of exploring their environment, and it is these adaptations that make whales unique among mammals.
+As you can see, most marine mammals have the same senses.
+However, some use echolocation to explore their environment, and these adaptations make whales unique among mammals.